Find short-term health insurance in Alabama.

 The available plans have different deductibles, benefit maximums, term limits, provider networks, and exclusions.
 It’s important to carefully consider the details of each plan before selecting one.

-Who can get short-term health insurance in Alabama
+Who can buy short-term health insurance in Alabama?

 Short-term health insurance in Alabama can be purchased by residents who can meet the underwriting guidelines of insurers.
 This normally means being under 65 years old (some insurers use 64 years) and in fairly good health.